nanoporetech/scrappie/README.md

 Usage: scrappie [OPTION...] fast5 [fast5 ...]
 Scrappie basecaller -- scrappie attempts to call homopolymers

-  -#, --threads=nreads       Number of reads to call in parallel -a, --analysis=number      Analysis to read events from -k, --skip=penalty         Penalty for skipping a base -l, --slip                 Enable slipping
+  -#, --threads=nreads       Number of reads to call in parallel.
+  -a, --analysis=number      Analysis to read events from.
+  -l, --limit=nreads         Maximum number of reads to call (0 is unlimited).
-  -m, --min_prob=probability Minimum bound on probability of match -n, --no-slip              Disable slipping
+  -m, --min_prob=probability Minimum bound on probability of match.
+      --no-slip              Disable slipping.
+  -s, --skip=penalty         Penalty for skipping a base.
+      --slip                 Use slipping.
-  -t, --trim=nevents         Number of events to trim -?, --help                 Give this help list
+  -t, --trim=nevents         Number of events to trim.
+  -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version